-Many users prefer to keep quite a few tabs open in their Chrome browser.
+Many users prefer to keep several tabs open in their Chrome browser.
 This scores pretty decently when it comes to the multitasking domain.
-However, as you keep on opening each new tab, their size would keep on diminishing, until you are left with just the default tab icon.
+However, as you keep opening each new tab, their size diminishes until you have the default tab icon.

 And this might lead to a few issues.
-The biggest among which is the fact that you wouldn’t be able to identify the sites contained inside those tabs until you hover the cursor or manually open them.
+The biggest among these is that you can’t identify the sites inside those tabs until you hover the cursor or manually open them.
 This is where Chrome’s Tab Group feature proves to be a handy utility.

-This functionality allows you to create a bunch of groups, each with its own set of tabs.
+This functionality allows you to create groups with their own set of tabs.
 For example, you could create a tech group and transfer all the opened tech blogs and websites to that group.

 Furthermore, to differentiate one group from another, you could label them or even assign them distinctive colors.
-Net-net, handling a plethora of opened tabs has never been so much easier in Chrome.
-So on that note, let’s check out the steps to make full use of this feature.
+Net-net, handling many opened tabs has never been so much easier in Chrome.
+So, let’s check out the steps to use this feature entirely.

 During its initial testing phase, you were required to enable the Tab Groups experimental feature flag.
-However, as of now, this feature has been enabled by default across all Chrome browser version 83 and above.
-So make sure that your chrome is updated to the latest version.
+However, this feature has been enabled by default across all Chrome browser versions 83 and above.
+Here are steps to create a tab group:

 - Open a few tabs on the browser.

-- Right-click on any one of those tabs and select Add tab to new group.
+- Right-click on any of those tabs and select Add tab to the new group.

-It will now ask you to give this group a name and assign a color.
+It will now ask you to name this group and assign a color.

-- Enter a name label to the tab group and select color code.
+- Enter a name label to the tab group and select the color code.

 That’s it.
 Your new group is now created.
-You may change the name and color of this group anytime in the near future as well.
-However, as of now, it is only having a single tab.
+You may change the name and color of this group anytime shortly as well.
+However, as of now, it only has a single tab.
 Let’s try adding more tabs to this group.

 Add Tabs inside a Group

-To add an already opened tab inside a group, you could take two different approaches.
-The shorter and quicker method is to simply drag the open tab to the desired group.
+You could take two approaches to add an already opened tab inside a group.
+The shorter and quicker method is simply dragging the open tab to the desired group.

-However, if you instead wish to take a slightly longer route, then right-click on the open tab, hover over the ‘Add tab to group’ option and select the group from the existing list.
-You may also choose to create a New group if it’s available.
+However, if you instead wish to take a slightly longer route, then right-click on the open tab, hover over the ‘Add a tab to group’ option and select the group from the existing list.
+You may also choose to create a new group if it’s available.

 What about adding a new unopened tab in a particular group?
 Well, there are again two different methods to carry out this task.

-- The first one, as you might have guessed, is to open a new tab the normal way and then drag it to the desired group.
+- As you might have guessed, the first is to open a new tab normally and then drag it to the desired group.